balancer/pool-creator/README.md

 A frontend tool for creating and initializing various pool types on Balancer

+### Notes

+- Cannot create pools with same token pairs, weight, and swap fee
+  - except on testnets its allowed for convenience

 ## Requirements

 To run the code locally, the following tools are required: